softwarewolves/softwarewolves.github.io/practical.md

 Softwarewolves can be held at any location, provided there is
 - a beamer
 - an internet connection
-- enough seats for the participants (up to 12)
+- enough seats for the participants
 - wallplugs for laptops
 - arrangement for beverages during the breaks and/or lunch (if applicable)